Quick Facts About Educational Leadership in North Carolina

 School Administrator – Superintendent License

-For superintendency, your degree can take the form of an Ed.S. or an Ed.D program.
-NC DPI also notes that eligibility to serve as a superintendent must be verified by the State Board of Education prior to election by a local board of education.
+NC DPI also notes that eligibility to serve as a superintendent must be verified by the State Board of Education prior to employment by a local board of education.

 Educational Leadership Jobs in North Carolina